-One of the main reason I don’t eat fruit or vegetables of any kind is because some those non-soluble plant fibers can be like tiny razors cutting and damaging the cells that line the gut causing them to become inflamed and loosening the “tight junctions” between them.
+- One of the main reason I don’t eat fruit or vegetables of any kind is because some of those non-soluble plant fibers can be like tiny razors cutting and damaging the cells that line the gut causing them to become inflamed and loosening the “tight junctions” between them.
 This allows foreign proteins in the gut to present themselves directly to our immune systems leading to antibody formation and subsequent allergy problems.
 In some instances these plant proteins are so similar to human proteins that the antibodies we produce to them can attack our own cells.
 This is what causes Type 1 diabetes, Lupus, Rheumatoid Arthritis, Hashimoto’s Thyroiditis, Crohn’s disease and thousands of other autoimmune diseases.
 Here’s a nice article that talks about how fiber damages our intestines.
 Here’s a link to a scientific description of the “leaky Gut Syndome”.
 The zonulins found in many vegetables especially wheat also cause the tight junctions in our gut that normally protect our immune systems against this exposure to foreign plant antigens to loosen, triggering exposure and the potential for many autoimmune diseases.
 Here’s a scholarly link about that.
+In people who are insulin resistant the high carb levels in most plant foods can raise blood sugar level and High glucose causes leaky gut.

 Once you have antibodies against a plant protein whether it produces common allergies or an autoimmune condition every time you damage your gut with plant fiber or zonulins, you risk re-exposure to the plant protein that caused the initial antibodies to form.
 You have “memory” white blood cells for every antibody against which you are able to produce antibodies, including the bad ones that attack your own body.
 When the memory cells are re-exposed to the antigen in the inflamed gut that they are watching for, they cause the antibody producing cells to go into high gear producing antibodies against that protein.
 If it’s an allergy, you get allergy symptoms.
 If it’s an autoimmune disease, you get a flair of your condition for example an outbreak of a scaling rash in psoriasis.